-Orla Egan is currently developing a Cork LGBT Digital Archive to preserve, store, share and display information in relation to the rich history of the LGBT community in Cork.
-See http://corklgbtarchive.com/ and corklgbthistory for more information.
-Also follow the Cork LGBT Archive on Facebook and Twitter and Orla Egan on Twitter.
+Orla Egan is a Queer Archival Activist.
+She has been actively involved in the Cork LGBT Community since the 1980s.
+She established the Cork LGBT Archive to preserve, store, share and display information in relation to the rich history of the LGBT community in Cork.

-I have a particular interest in LGBT History and community activism.
-I have been actively involved with the lesbian community in Cork since the 1980s.
-I worked in the Cork Women’s Place and The Other Place LGBT Resource Centre, both in the early 1990s.
-I organised the first ever lesbian and gay float in a Patrick’s Day Parade in Cork in 1992, partly in response to the banning of the Irish Lesbian and Gay Organisation from marching in Patrick’s Day Parades in New York and Boston.
+She previously worked in the Cork Women’s Place and The Other Place LGBT Resource Centre, both in the early 1990s.
+Orla Egan was one of the organisers of the first ever lesbian and gay float in a Patrick’s Day Parade in Cork in 1992, partly in response to the banning of the Irish Lesbian and Gay Organisation from marching in Patrick’s Day Parades in New York and Boston.